 - The surgeon secures knee joint components to the bone using special surgical cement.

-Depending on the location of the damage, the surgeon may recommend replacing just the inner or outer knee surfaces.
-This type of procedure is called a partial replacement.
+Depending on the location of the damage, the surgeon may only need to perform a partial replacement to replace just the inner or outer knee surfaces.

 Will I be awake during surgery?

-General anesthesia is often used for joint replacement surgeries, meaning the patient will be unconscious during the procedure.
-However, sometimes regional anesthesia is administered, meaning the patient will be awake but cannot feel the area being operated on.
+General anesthesia is often used for joint replacement surgeries, meaning you will be unconscious during the procedure.
+However, sometimes regional anesthesia is administered, meaning you are awake but cannot feel the area being operated on.
 The choice of anesthesia depends on:

 - The surgeon's and anesthesiologist's recommendations

 - Your preference

 When you wake up from surgery, you will see a bandage on your knee and a drain to collect fluid from around the joint.
 You will also see a compression pump, which squeezes the legs to circulate blood.

 Your surgeon may recommend spending time in a continuous passive motion machine (CPM) to help keep the new knee flexible.
 The CPM has a cradle for the operative leg.

 While still in bed, your orthopedic team will teach you to do simple breathing exercises.
 These help prevent lung congestion.
 You will also learn how to do ankle pumps to flex the muscles and keep blood circulating.